 Natural language → SQL

-Ask “What did Acme Corp say about pricing?”
+Ask “What did the design team decide about the new landing page?”
 The AI translates your question to a query, BrainFlow executes it, and returns a sourced answer.

 Read-only by design